 The compound is like a tropical garden.
 After entering the gate there is a little staff house on the right.
 At the left side of that house there is the high water tank and the little house with the emergency power generator.
 Drinking water for the compound comes out of a deep well.
 It is of very high quality.
 You can drink it without any problem.
 Going further there are the guest house and a garage.
 At the end of the compound there is the house of the German chairman, Matthias Ketteler.
 After entering the main gate, at your left hand side there is the transfer store for drugs and the Main Office.
 This is the office of the Project Coordinator and his small team.
 The opening hours are Monday thru Thursday from 8.30am to 4.30pm and Friday 8am to 1pm.
 The back part of the office is the apartment of Patricia Ceesay.
 She runs a small private School near Brufut.
 Next to the office there are the solar panels for the compound and the house of Babucarr (“Pap“), the project´s mason, and his family.
 Opposite of his house there is a small masoned cooking hut with an oven.
 Next there are a store for gardening tools, vegetable beds, several greenhouses and our Moringa trees.
 Leaving this area though a small gate there is a bar, a pool and an open hut (“Bantaba”), which we use for meetings.
 We have a day and a night watchman.
 During the office opening hours Theodore, the gardener, is also present as well as the driver Ebou.

-- Where do I live before my departure Jahaly ?
+- Where do I stay before my departure to Jahaly?

 In the Manjai Kunda guest house on the compound of the Main Office.
 The house is equipped with a kitchen with fridge and oven, a bathroom with a boiler for hot water, two bedrooms with huge mosquito nets and a living room.
 In the street at the rear side of the compound there is a small shop, where you can buy bread.
 In the guest house WiFi is available.
 Please notice that the speed of internet access very often is very poor in The Gambia.
 This is also driving us crazy every time.